bicwny/lamaqin/replit.md

 ### Practice Choice System
 Some classes offer optional practice choices where users must select at least one practice from a choice group during enrollment.
 The system tracks selections using the `choice_group` field in `class_required_practices` table, with `is_optional=true` marking choices.
 User selections are stored in `user_practice_choices` table and automatically synced to create corresponding practice projects.

+### Course Display Ordering
+The `class_required_courses` table includes a `display_order` field allowing each class to define its own custom sequence for courses.
+This enables flexible learning paths where the same course can appear in different positions across classes (e.g., "大学演讲" might be first in one class but third in another).
+Courses are automatically displayed in ascending order based on this field, with any courses lacking a display_order value appearing last.

 # External Dependencies

 -   **Supabase**: Backend-as-a-service for authentication, database, and real-time features.